Spotify Cultural Elements

 Like Scrum teams, squads are cross-functional and self-organizing.
 They are responsible for end-to-end delivery of a complete project.

 Autonomy is the key to the company.
 It includes not just what to work on next or how to complete their work.
-Autonomy helps to scale because they don’t need as much central function.
+Autonomy helps to scale because they do not need as much central function.
 Autonomy is fun and motivating.

 Kniberg talks about how important employee motivation is to resolving the inevitable environmental issues.
 Motivation has a higher impact on productivity than any other factor.
 Kniberg has a simple formula showing that Productivity = Effort X Competence X Environment X Motivation^2.

 Henrik said he was not sure why they used weird words like Squads and Tribes.
 The label itself means nothing.
-Each tribe is a cross-functional team that is vertically aligned for delivery.
+Each tribe is a cross-functional team vertically aligned for delivery.

 That is the purpose of the structure of Tribes, Squads, and Guilds.
 They were formed based on the need to coordinate and collaborate.
 Tribes and Squads were organized so that they can sit together.